ayhe22/recipes-analysis/README.md

 The two datasets were cleaned and merged for further analysis.

-## Data Cleaning and Exploratory Data Analysis
+## Data Cleaning & Exploratory Data Analysis

 ## Framing a Prediction Problem